przemyslslaw/przemyslslaw.github.io/_pages/about.md

 News and updates
 ======

+* I was honored to give a [talk](https://www.youtube.com/watch?v=uCd9UcbbVyc&t=5730s) and participate in a [panel](https://youtu.be/CxLQDENykRk?t=10903) at a Responsible AI [workshop](https://sites.google.com/view/rainscmu) at Carnegie Mellon University.
+I outline our vision in [these two slides](https://twitter.com/przemyslslaw/status/1655658369112506369).
+* Our manuscript [Learning from Discriminatory Training Data](https://arxiv.org/pdf/1912.08189.pdf) has been accepted to AIES'23.
+We define the problem of discrimination prevention in machine learning as a dataset shift and propose a solution building on our prior work "Marrying Fairness and Explainability".
 * UMass Amherst released [an article](https://www.umass.edu/gateway/article/bridging-ethics-and-technology-fast-changing-world) quoting me and my graduate course on [Responsible AI](https://przemyslslaw.github.io/teaching/2022-fall_ResponsibleAI).
 In today's globalized world, we need to design techno-social systems with social responsibility in mind.
 * In 2022 I instructed for the first time my [Responsible AI](https://przemyslslaw.github.io/teaching/2022-fall_ResponsibleAI) course.
 * Our paper [Marrying Fairness and Explainability in Supervised Learning](https://dl.acm.org/doi/abs/10.1145/3531146.3533236) was accepted to the FAccT'22 conference.
 Check out the [recorded presentation](https://www.youtube.com/watch?v=SA86eimWIcw).